Chronology

 Creates several self-portraits in Futurist style.

-Warhol creates a silk-screen portrait of him.
+Warhol creates a screenprint portrait of him.

 Produces bicentennial poster for the American Revolution Bicentennial Administration.